lucaschianca-dev/gamesapp/README.md

 GamesApp is a back-end application (front-end will be built soon) developed during the **INTENSIVÃO JAVA SPRING** course, an event organized by [Devsuperior Java Spring](https://www.youtube.com/@DevsuperiorJavaSpring " DevSuperior youtube channel").

-The application consists of a game preference survey, where data is collected in the mobile app, and then listed in the web app, which also presents a dashboard with graphics based on this data.

 # Technologies used
 ## Back-end